Colorado Avalanche

 It is being reported that Brock Nelson is being traded to the Colorado Avalanche.
 Sources confirmed the trade is a done deal.

-According to NHL insider Elliotte Friedman, the New York Islanders are trade Brock Nelson to the Colorado Avalanche.
-The two sides are working on the trade, but because the Avalanche still playing tonight, it wasn’t clear if the trade would be made public.
+According to NHL insider Elliotte Friedman, the New York Islanders are trading Brock Nelson to the Colorado Avalanche.
+The two sides were working on the trade Thursday and because the Avalanche were playing tonight, it wasn’t clear if the trade would be made public.
 It was.

 The Islanders tweeted, “The New York Islanders have acquired forward Calum Ritchie, a first-round selection in the 2026 or 2027 NHL Draft, a conditional third-round pick in the 2028 NHL Draft, and defenseman Oliver Kylington from the Colorado Avalanche, in exchange for Brock Nelson and William Dufour.”